One-on-One Meeting Template: Top 10 Questions and Examples

 The one-on-one meeting agenda template every manager needs.

-One-on-one meetings (also known as 1-on-1s, one to ones, and 1-2-1s) are the ideal scenario to foster positive work relationships, set expectations, and help your direct reports be more productive.
+One-on-one meetings (also known as 1-on-1s, one-to-ones, and 1-2-1s) are the ideal scenario to boost employee engagement, set expectations, and help your direct reports be more productive.

-Having a great one-on-one meeting template in place is one of the best things you can do to have effective one on ones with your direct reports.
+Having a great one-on-one meeting template in place is one of the best things you can do to have effective one-on-ones with your team members.

 What is a one-on-one meeting template?

-A one-on-one meeting provides dedicated time to discuss priorities, challenges, and professional growth with your direct reports.
+A one-on-one meeting provides dedicated time for talking points such as priorities, challenges, and professional growth with your team members.
 Using a designated one-on-one meeting template ensures consistency and effective guidance for discussions.
 At Fellow, we recommend having a designated template to maintain consistency across your team and ensure that leaders are addressing the right topics.

-A structured format ensures that important topics are covered efficiently within the limited time available, while serving as a reference point for tracking progress and follow-up actions.
+A structured format ensures that discussion points are covered efficiently within the limited time available, while serving as a reference point for tracking progress and follow-up actions.
 This consistent approach also encourages open communication, creating a safe space for employees to share thoughts and ideas.

 One-on-one meeting template examples